sarankhongmek/Arcade_game/README.md

 arrows key next to the num pad
 ⬅️ Left Arrow to move left

 ➡️ Right Arrow to move right

 ⬆️ Up Arrow to move up

 ⬇️ Down Arrow to move down

 ## Goal
-To reach the water without getting eaten by the beetles
+The player must make it across to the water without  getting eaten by the beetles then the player wins.
+If the player get eaten, the player restart at starting position.